danielhl96/Web-application-fitness/README.md

 - The application runs in multiple Docker containers: frontend, backend, Redis, and PostgreSQL database.
 - Separate Dockerfiles are provided for both frontend and backend services.
-- Docker Compose orchestrates and connects all containers, enabling easy setup and management of the entire stack.
+- Docker Compose orchestrates and connects all containers, enabling setup and management of the entire stack.

 ---